Ketamine Therapy: Everything You Want to Know

 Ketamine is being increasingly used in a mental health and therapy context.
 Ketamine therapy is the first psychedelic therapy rapidly approaching legalization.

-In their set of guidelines, the APA advises that every ketamine clinic should have a standard operating procedure based on scientifically sound evidence which should ensure:
+The APA advises that every ketamine clinic should have a standard operating procedure based on scientifically sound evidence to ensure that patients receive proper screening and care before, during, and after treatment.
+The APA advises that these standard operating procedures should ensure:

 • Clinical screening protocols